matys1/lab1-web/book-notes/part-3.md

 - Fully liquid layouts can be hard to achieve, and in some cases perhaps undesirable.
 A good compromise is a hybrid layout which contains elements of both types of layouts.
 For example, you could have a fluid layout that includes fixed-width content areas either within the body area or as anchor elements (such as a left-side column or as a top navigation strip).

-### Liquid layout with two fixed-width columns
+### Liquid layout with three fixed-width columns

-Continue from "In this example, you’ll learn to create a template that is liquid but"
+- HTML is only for the structure and the content.
+All the actual styling that makes a layout fixed, liquid, or hybrid happens in the style sheet.
+Even the IDs of the elements should not imply any design (position of format), only semantic information like "secondary_content" etc.

+Continue notes from "Starting with a Basic Layout Structure".
+Reading from Lesson 13.

 ---
 ### Appendix: